One Night a Week at Locations Close to Home

 National Student Loan Database: The National Student Loan Data System (NSLDS) is the U.S. Department of Education’s (ED’s) central database for student aid.
 NSLDS receives data from schools, guaranty agencies, the Direct Loan program, and other Department of ED programs.
 NSLDS Student Access provides a centralized, integrated view of Title IV loans and grants so that recipients of Title IV aid can access and inquire about their Title IV loans and/or grant data.
 Note: Alternative loan data is not typically included on NSLDS.
 Contact your lender directly for this information.

-Direct Loan Entrance Counseling: Before your school disburses your federal Loan (subsidized or unsubsidized), regulations require that you complete an entrance counseling session.
+Direct Loan Entrance Counseling: Before your school disburses your federal direct loan (subsidized or unsubsidized), regulations require that you complete an entrance counseling session.
 The counseling session provides information about how to manage your student loans, both during and after college.